spenserblack/actions-wiki/README.md

 ![YAML](https://img.shields.io/static/v1?style=for-the-badge&message=YAML&color=CB171E&logo=YAML&logoColor=FFFFFF&label=)
 ![Bash](https://img.shields.io/static/v1?style=for-the-badge&message=Bash&color=4EAA25&logo=GNU+Bash&logoColor=FFFFFF&label=)

-This is a GitHub Action, so we inevitably use YAML.
+This is a GitHub Action, so we inevitably use YAML[^1].
 Make sure you quote the right things!
-To get started editing, you can use [GitHub.dev] for simple changes.
-For more complicated stuff, it's recommended to use [GitHub Codespaces] or a full environment.
-You can't run shellcheck on GitHub.dev yet!

-You can't really test the action locally.
-Or at least, we haven't defined a test script that you can run on your local machine.
 To test 🧪 the action, the current workflow is to open a PR and then have the [`test.yml`] workflow run a `dry-run: true` iteration to (hopefully) spot any flaws.

 To get a better handle on the contribution process, check out our handy [contributing guide].
 Happy coding! 👋